Email: [email protected]

 Banking and Insurance

 Professor Massa has been a consultant with several companies on strategic issues related to governance and corporate financial and growth strategies.
-He co-directs the Hoffmann Fund for research in family firms and is the director of the Advanced Asset Management programme, the Interalpha Banking programme and the Executive Master in Finance.
+He co-directs the Hoffmann Fund for research in family firms.
 He co-directs Value Creation for Owners and Directors programme and has managed several programmes for corporations and banks, including ABN AMRO, Maybank, Société Générale, Fineco, Technip, Mubadala, Bertelsmann.
 Professor Massa is also teaching in the International Directors Programme and directing the Developing Leaders in Global Banking programme and Strategic Management in Banking.